camunda/camunda-bpm-examples/cockpit/cockpit-failed-jobs-plugin/README.md

 Each Cockpit plugin has an Angular Controller, a unique pseudo-URL, such as: `plugin://failed-jobs-plugin/static/app/dashboard.html` and some other attributes, which are used to register the plugin in a view by a JavaScript Object called `ViewsProvider` and its `registerDefaultView` function in the module configuration.

-## Integrate into camunda webapp
+## Integrate into Camunda webapp

-Add the plugin as a dependency to the Cockpit `pom.xml` and rebuild the camunda web application.
+Add the plugin as a dependency to the Cockpit `pom.xml` and rebuild the Camunda web application.

 ```xml
 <dependencies>